All you need to know to travel with an emotional support dog or cat

 It must be issued on letterhead paper, including the specialist professional license number.

-Your emotional support animal may travel with a leash, harness, or in a carrier.
+Your emotional support dog or cat may travel with a leash, harness, or in a carrier/kennel.
 The animal must weigh a maximum of 26 lbs.

 If it will travel in a carrier: